mdaveijk/S3-Portfolio/README.md

 **[⬆️ Back to Table of Contents](#table-of-contents)**
 ## 2.2 Software quality (LO2)

+For this learning outcome, I feel like I could have done more testing for the different aspects of the project.
+The testing of certain functional and non-functional parts got delayed, especially when I had a lot of struggle getting the frontend application to work.
+Nevertheless, the tests that were successful were very informative, and I was even able to automate certain tests (as can be read in the [**CI/CD section**](#23-ci-cd-lo4)), which I am glad ended up working.

+As mentioned in the [**Reflection section**](#43-next-steps), I plan to use a Test-driven approach in the future to avoid such issues.

+### 2.2.1 Quality plan
 The quality plan is a central document where all tests are documented to keep things readable.

-### 2.2.1 Quality plan
-This document contains all the testing I have done for CineMatch.
-Including the ones discussed in the researches.
+It contains all the testing I have done for CineMatch.
+Including the ones discussed in the researches and elsewhere.

+Check out the plan here: [**Quality Plan**](CineMatch/Quality_Plan.md) 👨🏻‍🔬🧪

 ### 2.2.2 Research on identification and authentication failures